inclusive-design/adaptive-palette/README.md

 #### Troubleshooting

-In order to use RAG, `fais-node` must be installed. `faise-node` is an optional dependency and requires that [CMake](https://cmake.org/) be installed on the machine first.
+In order to use RAG, `fais-node` must be installed. `faise-node` requires that [CMake](https://cmake.org/) be installed on the machine first.
 If this has not been done, install CMake and re-run the application install steps.

 ### Lint